Gracie family

-They have been successful in combat sports competitions for over 80 years, representing their self-defense system (Gracie Jiu-Jitsu) including mixed martial arts (MMA), Vale tudo and submission wrestling events.
+They have been successful in combat sports competitions for over 80 years, representing their self-defense system (Gracie jiu-jitsu) including mixed martial arts (MMA), vale tudo and submission wrestling events.
 Several members were involved in the creation of the Ultimate Fighting Championship (UFC), along with promoter Art Davie.

-As a family, the Gracies upheld the "Gracie Challenge", a martial arts challenge intended to showcase the effectiveness of their style of jiu-jitsu against other martial arts disciplines.
+As a family, the Gracies upheld the "Gracie Challenge", a martial arts challenge intended to showcase the effectiveness of their style of grappling against other martial arts disciplines.
 Members have an affinity to, and are consanguineously related to, the Machado family.